aixigo/PREvant/docs/companions.md

 - `application`: The companion's application information
   - `name`: The application name
+  - `baseUrl`: The URL that all services in the application share (only available on K8s at the moment)
 - `services`: An array of the services of the application.
 Each element has the following structure:
   - `name`: The service name which is equivalent to the network alias